 Bricklayer score a 4/5 risk rating

 Many union job, including bricklaying, require "new hire drug tests" and random testing following that.
 An employer should mention this in the hiring process if the company implements testing.
-Drug testing for bricklayers is to ensure a safe working environment and mostly to prevent workplace injuries.
+Drug testing for bricklayers is to ensure a safe working environment and mostly to prevent short and long term workplace injuries.
 Mandatory drug testing for workers on all construction sites in Australia is a future possibility due to a marked increase in usage.

 On average an Australian bricklayer will lay 300-500 bricks per day.
 This number is lower than many may estimate due to the complexity of the job paired with weather conditions limiting workload.